tmbumaths/python-workshop/docs/day7.md

 # DAY 7: Conditional Statements

 Today we will learn about control structure and loops.
 Control structure and loops are fundamental concept in programming.
-Hence they are implemented in every programmming language.
-Actully these concepts make a programming language different from calculators.
+Hence they are implemented in every programming language.
+Actually these concepts make a programming language different from calculators.

 [TOC]

 ## Boolean

 Since we have seen that control structure depends on ==test==.
-Test is nothing but a statement in pyton whose value is either `True` or `False` but not together.
+Test is nothing but a statement in python whose value is either `True` or `False` but not together.
 For this we have a data type in python to represent this, known as boolean data type.

 ### Assigning Boolean Data